Keeping Germs at Bay: Antimicrobial Paints for Healthcare Facilities

 FAQ on Antimicrobial Paints for Healthcare Facilities

 What makes antimicrobial paint different?
-Antimicrobial paint contains additives like silver ions, quaternary ammonium compounds or triclosan to prevent microbial growth.
-Regular paint only provides a physical barrier.
+It contains additives (e.g., silver ions, quaternary ammonium compounds, or other biocides) that suppress microbial growth.
+Standard paint primarily provides a physical barrier.

 Final Thoughts